mdda/mdda.github.io/_posts/AI/2019-08-01-EMNLP-workshop-tracker.md

         +  Add 'supplemental_materials.txt' with a link to the public repo Review 2 papers of other competitors
-      See whether we can 'submit' a new entry to leaderboard (now that reviews are in) ^ DONE ^
+      See whether we can 'submit' a new entry to leaderboard (now that reviews are in) Yes : And done (at 0.49+)
+      Are all explanations used at least once in the training + dev set?
+        Definitely no : 20-30% are unused in either
+      ^ DONE ^
       v TODO v
-      Are all explanations used at least once in the training + dev set?
+      Create GitHub PR to fix evaluate.py
       For the training set, to what extend does our lemmetization, etc produce a 'viable' winning entry?
         +  i.e.  Would the Gold explanation set give us an objectively good score on our 'real-time' metrics?
         +  Need to define some evaluation metrics with which we can hill-climb